tunaphish/blog/content/notes/inbox.md

 Morning papers should last until the stream ends.
 Then focus on editing your thoughts.
 This also means your sprint system might go out of date?
 Then what do you do films on... well it comes as a result of exocortex right?
 There needs to be something external to the exocortex guiding practical work.
 He probably talks about this later on actually.

-Line thickness is a practical specific thing.
-Your exocortex needs to be conceptual and general.

-gacha system <-> runescape clone

 # willpower vs focusing on work that energizes you, grit
 I wonder if it's a folly to try and break my life into sprints and instead put my focus onto things where my focus lies.
-I should probably read the rest of the book though. reading the book has been really inspiring. having this "slip box" of ideas to dump into. connecting them. letting throw grow and come together gels exactly with how I work. the challenge comes from converting this for `creative pursuits.
+I should probably read the rest of the book though. reading the book has been really inspiring. having this "slip box" of ideas to dump into. connecting them. letting grow and come together gels exactly with how I work. the challenge comes from converting this for creative pursuits.

 my take with how this progresses for practical project is there's an external system. but it sounds like you need to be comfortable picking up and dropping things. which makes it a bit difficult as I want to start pumping out projects. maybe projects should be smaller in scope? especially video games? sprints could probably be consolidated down to one week even. let's see what the rest of the book has to say.

 as I read about more and more productivity systems it, I start agreeing with bruce lee's take more. things will naturally jump out at you based on where you are on life and that's okay.

-I had all these game ideas over the years that I sort of just forgot about.
-I attached gameplay and styles together. but what if that isn't necessarily what I wanted to do. what if I just had the random stylistic ideas. then random game ideas. scene ideas. and then craft a game out of all those things later...
-I'm getting really ambitious again when I don't even draw currently so maybe let's focus on this ideating phase right now.

 # environmental design
 creating a space for your endeavors is so important... recognizing those spaces is important too

-# flow state

-## flow state as a front end developer
+# flow state as a developer

+##front end developer
 atoms → pages system
 identify volatility, identify generality encapsulation